chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 ![Extended_Paging](/assets/Extended_Paging.jpg)

-NOTE: Only the 10 most significant bits of the 20-bit physical address field are significant.
+**NOTE**: Only the 10 most significant bits of the 20-bit physical address field are significant.
 This is because each physical address is aligned on a 4-MB boundary, so the 22 least significant bits of the address are 0.

 #### 6.1.2.3 Physical Address Extension (PAE)